andrew-pa/txd/ROADMAP.md

 	- syntax where the rep count comes before the action -> 3dw instead of d3w
 	- resizing the window should change the line wrap
 	- command output, somewhere
-	- inclusive/exclusive/linewise motions like Vim
+	- [sorta done, it is janky] inclusive/exclusive/linewise motions like Vim
 	- close buffers
 	- some sort of notification system / output from commands.
 It'd be nice if this was together, but it might look slightly odd wrt things like listing buffers and then getting error messages
 	- markdown rendering
+	- draw line numbers/gutter

 - Language Server Protocol
 	- low-level client